yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/arrays/index.md

 //=> 19 (this number will vary)
 ```

 In the code snippet above, `Int.random()` was given two pieces of information: `1..<20`.
-This defines the range within we want a random number selected.
+This defines the range that we want a random number to be selected from.
 When `1..<20` is used, a number starting at 1 and less than 20 will be selected and stored in the variable.

 Going back to `why would this be useful`?
 A teacher might have a program with an array of names, like this: